 Why did you decide to do 30 days without shopping?

 Love that question.
 I’ve done the x days without shopping a couple of times already, but never for a whole month.
 As I finally decided to do it I wanted to encourage and inspired others to it too.
-Can’t remember the exact point in my life that I decided to reduce my carbon footprint, but as I have the opportunity to share something with bigger audience that could be more help the planet I’ll definitely do it.
+I can’t remember the exact point in my life that I decided to reduce my carbon footprint, but as I have the opportunity to share something with a bigger audience that could be more help the planet I’ll definitely do it.
 I think working in fast fashion for so many years made my point of view very different.
 Seeing the manipulation of the customer only for the sake of selling more and more.

 Here is a thought I want you to think about.
 You work every single day or perhaps part-time, you get up early to go to work and work like a machine through your shift and now when you get paid at the end of the month you spend a huge chunk of your money on clothes you don’t really need.
 The brands who encourage you to spend your money on clothes on payday annoy me the most.
-You could use those money for a guitar course you always wanted to do or a holidays!
-Believe me you don’t need another dress!
+You could use that money for a guitar course you always wanted to do or holidays!
+Believe me, you don’t need another dress!